 Indigenous community housing organisation (ICHO): Any Aboriginal and/or Torres Strait Islander organisation that is responsible for managing housing for Indigenous people.
 This includes community organisations such as resource agencies and land councils, which have a range of functions, provided that they manage housing for Indigenous people.
 It may also include tenancies managed by a state/territory housing authority.
 ICHOs may either own the dwellings they manage or lease them from a state housing authority.

-indigenous household: A household as defined above which contains one or more people who identify as being of Aboriginal and/or Torres Strait Islander origin.
+Indigenous household: A household which contains one or more people who identify as being of Aboriginal and/or Torres Strait Islander origin.

 low-income household: A household whose equivalised gross income falls in the bottom two-fifths (40%) of the population.
 This measure does not necessarily indicate eligibility for government assistance targeted at low-income households, and assistance may also be provided to households that do not meet this definition.

-newly allocated household: A newly allocated households is a household that is a new allocation for housing assistance in the financial year.
+newly allocated household: A household that is a new allocation for social housing assistance in the financial year.

-overcrowding: A situation in a dwelling when one or more additional bedrooms are required to meet the Canadian National Occupancy Standard.
+overcrowding: A situation in a dwelling when one or more additional bedrooms are required for a household to meet the Canadian National Occupancy Standard.

 priority allocation: A new tenancy that is provided to individuals classified as being in greatest need.

 public housing: Rental housing that state and territory governments provide and manage.
-Currently public housing operates in all jurisdictions.
 Included are households residing in public rental dwellings where the dwelling is either:

 rebated household: A household receiving housing assistance (usually through a state or territory or community housing provider) that pays less than the market rent value of the dwelling.